 On India’s granite export potential

 Sekar says “India has the potential to increase exports by leaps and bounds.
-This can happen only if the raw material is made available to the industry in sufficient quantity and on continuous basis.
+This can happen only if the raw material is made available to the industry in sufficient quantity and on a continuous basis.
 This will be possible if more quarry leases are issued and imports of rough dimensional blocks granite blocks are allowed freely for value addition.
-This will help the industry to run its units to the full capacity, thus boosting exports.
+This will help the Indian granite industry to run its units to the full capacity, thus boosting exports.
 Further, the Government of India has to declare granite quarrying as an industry.
 In addition, export incentives like duty drawback need to be extended to the granite sector at par with leather, textile, and other industries.”